Stretching Sentence-pair NLI Models to Reason over Long Documents and Clusters: Evaluation Tasks and Datasets

 \subsection{Wikipedia clusters evaluation dataset}

 In addition, we create a new dataset for exploring \emph{inference over collections of related articles}.
 Specifically, we collect clusters of introductions to popular Wikipedia articles on the same topic written in up to 11 different languages, machine translated to English.
-See App.~\ref{sec:wikiclusters_details} for more details.
+See App.~\ref{sec:wikiclusters_details} for more details.\footnote{The Wikipedia clusters data is available at: \url{https://github.com/google-research-datasets/wiki-translated-clusters-nli}}

-Each version of Wikipedia is managed by a different community, leading to occasional disagreements or mistakes~\citep{unified_wiki}, or even the risk of version-specific conspiracy theories.\footnote{\url{www.bbc.com/news/technology-59325128}} Therefore, automatically comparing and contrasting the information from different articles could be very helpful.
-To study this, we examine the two following settings:
+Each version of Wikipedia is managed by a different community, leading to occasional disagreements or mistakes~\citep{iv2021fruit, unified_wiki}, or even the risk of version-specific conspiracy theories.\footnote{\url{www.bbc.com/news/technology-59325128}} Therefore, automatically comparing and contrasting the information from different articles could be very helpful.
+We examine both synthetic corruptions and real discrepancies.

-\paragraph{Corrupted articles.} We simulate a corruption to the English version of each article by inserting a local edit to one of the sentences.
+\newpar{Corrupted articles.} We simulate a corruption to the English version of each article by inserting a local edit to one of the sentences.
 The task is to use the other articles of that cluster to identify the sentence that was changed.
 While it is possible that all other articles don't mention any information about the specific corrupted fact, thanks to the popularity of the chosen articles and languages we find that mostly at least one of the articles includes sufficient information to refute the corrupted sentence.

 To create the corruptions, we use edits from the test set of the VitaminC dataset~\citep{schuster-etal-2021-get} that express opposite relations towards a mutual claim.
 In total, we create 824 instances based on 144 different topics.
 In each instance, we corrupt a single sentence from one of the English articles, and provide the 10 related articles from other languages to help identify which fact was changed.